sbaldasty/sbaldasty.github.io/content/posts/_index.md

 ---
 title: Posts
-description: Writings and pictures about my life and thoughts
+description: Photos and writing about my life and thoughts
 ---